-Since Viterbi faculty and research staff are often in the position of retiring computers that are outdated for their research, but far from outdated for K-12 use, we would like to open a pathway for donating such equipment, and encourage faculty and staff to do so.
-Here is what to do:
+Since Viterbi faculty and research staff are often in the position of retiring computers that are outdated for their research, but far from outdated for K-12 use, we would like to open a pathway for donations and encourage faculty and staff to do so.

 We hope that you will keep this opportunity to help K-12 in mind as your computers age and are ready for retirement.